 This proposed trail will create a unique opportunity for interpretation of two main elements: the natural communities within the floodplain and the historic sites from 19th-century life on the Suwannee River.
-The mosaic of habitats traversed by the trail will include mesic hammock, alluvial forest, and upland mixed woodland.
-The single-track experience is intended to immerse hikers in the ambient setting and enhance interpretive opportunities.
+The meandering habitat of the trail will allow hikers to trek through several natural communities including mesic hammock, alluvial forest and upland mixed woodland.
+The immersive, single-track experience is intended to bring hikers closer to nature and enhance interpretive opportunities.
 There are two historic sites along the trail that offer a glimpse into the life of the peoples inhabiting the site in the 1800s.
-The first historic site encountered consists of the remnants of a 19th-century grist mill that was built along the Allen Mill spring run.
+The first historic site consists of the remnants of a 19th-century grist mill that was built along the Allen Mill spring run.
 Interpretive signage will explain the history of the site and how it may have been part of a larger mid-19th century community center that included a ferry and a trading post.
 Further down the trail will reveal a borrow pit that is the site of a large excavation that existed long before the state of Florida acquired the property.
 This pit is adjacent to the Suwannee and fills with water and fish when the river floods.
 This site is currently used by locals for subsistence fishing.
-It is recommended that interpretive signage be placed here as well to explain the origin and historical purposes of the pit.
+It is recommended that interpretive signage be placed here as well to explain how the pit came to be in existence.